• Free shipping on all orders

 Even short-term sources of stress, such as house parties and sick family members, can be stressful for cats and change their bathroom habits.
 Being mindful of any changes made in the household and how to minimize the effects of those changes for your cat can help ensure that they do not stress out and end up pooping on your floor.

-If a new cat is introduced to the household, give your current cat their own room to live in for a while until they get used to the situation.
+If a new cat is introduced to the household, give your current cat a room to live in for a while until they get used to the situation.
 The same goes for the introduction of a new baby to the household.
 Whenever you have a party or get-together, put your cat in a kennel or a safe, quiet room.
 If you plan to move your furniture around, do so just a couple of pieces at a time.
 Once your cat gets used to a small change, you can implement another change until all your furniture has been moved as you see fit.

 hepper cat paw divider